Shooting in Baden-Württemberg: Police confirm several dead

 Press

 Shots were fired in the Swabian Alb.
 Several fatalities were confirmed.
-The police initially suspected a shooting spree, but have now ruled it out.
+The police initially suspected a shooting spree, but have now ruled this out.

+Update from July 15, 6.12 am: The violent act in Lautlingen (Baden-Württemberg) with three dead and two injured is shocking.
+“A terrible day for Albstadt,” said Mayor Roland Tralmer in a statement at Instagram “Yesterday there were still sporting highlights and a good mood – on Sunday fate took a dramatic turn.”
+Nothing had indicated the “fatal family tragedy”.
+And further: “I am worried for the survivors and my thoughts are with them and all other relatives.”

+Mayor Holger Mayer is also shocked.
+“At the beginning you don’t know how to deal with this situation and you can’t understand it all,” he was told by the Southwest Press quoted.
+“You usually only see this in big cities.”

 According to the report, the 24-year-old alleged son of the shooter and the 84-year-old woman, who is probably his mother, were found dead in the house.
 Emergency services reportedly found them lifeless when they arrived.
 The 63-year-old alleged shooter, however, was discovered dead in the garden a short time later.
 The two seriously injured women – probably the 59-year-old wife and daughter (29) – were taken to a hospital by rescue helicopter.